picoruby/prk_firmware-wiki/RGB-feature.md

 rgb.hue        = 10  # 0-100 / default: 0
 rgb.saturation = 100 # 0-100 / default: 100
 rgb.max_value  = 10  # 1-31  / default: 13

+kbd.append rgb # `kbd` is an instance of Keyboard class that should be newed in advance
 ```